rationalagents/twbxless/README.md

 ## Build

-On Windows, provide Java 11+ & gradle, then [download Hyper API](https://tableau.com/support/releases/hyper-api/latest) and extract the *lib* directory (which contains jars, hyperd.exe) to `lib` alongside `src'.
+On Windows, provide Java 11+ & gradle, then [download Hyper API](https://tableau.com/support/releases/hyper-api/latest) and extract its *lib* directory (which contains e.g. *tableauhyperapi.jar* and *hyper/hyperd.exe*) to `lib` alongside `src`.

 Then `gradle build`.

 For Linux/container, provide docker then `docker build . -t hypersuck`.
-This builds an image `hypersuck:latest` that includes Hyper API 0.0.10622 (happened to be the latest version at the time; I had no problems with it.)
+This builds off *openjdk:11*, downloading Hyper API 0.0.10622 and everything else needed to build & run hypersuck.

 ## Run